Read Receipts: The Psychology of Emotional Manipulation

 Here are the impacts of read receipts in text messaging.
 Remember the days of SMS texting?
 You’d bang out an abbreviated message of 140 characters or less on your Nokia handheld, or maybe you were cool and had a sleek Motorola Razr.
 If you were feeling really adventurous, you might use T9 typing suggestions and see where that got you.
 And then you’d hit the almighty “Send” button, point your antennae towards the sky, and pray that your transmission would find its proper destination.

-Back then, if your outgoing text failed in disastrous fashion, you might get an incoming notification that the message failed to sent.
+Back then, if your outgoing text failed in a disastrous fashion, you might get an incoming notification that the message failed to send.
 But otherwise, you were completely blind to the fate of your texts.
 Did the other person receive it?
 Open it?
 Delete it straight away?
 It was all a great big mystery.

 Today things are different.
 Popular messaging apps and social media networks support a feature called read receipts.
 It’s a simple concept: when a recipient opens an incoming message from their device, the sender gets a subtle notification that this action has taken place.
 The functionality is slightly different based on what messaging service you prefer.
 Apple’s iMessage will display the word “Read” in a light grey text under each outgoing message, along with the date and time of the event.
 Facebook Messenger shows the recipient’s circular profile picture once a message has been opened.
 And WhatsApp relies on a checkmark system: one check for sent, two grey checks for received, and two blue checks once a message is read.

-The idea behind this feature was conceived of long before the smartphone era.
+The idea behind this feature was conceived long before the smartphone era.
 Anyone who’s worked in a modern office has interacted with that one co-worker who insists on enabling receipts for every one of his emails, even when he’s just telling you the office fridge is getting cleaned.
 Microsoft Outlook will alert the recipient each time a receipt is going to be sent back to the sender from your mailbox.

 Smartphone apps and social media networks all vary slightly when it comes to their implementation of this feature.
 Apple allows iPhone users to choose whether the feature is enabled on their outgoing messages, while Facebook Messenger and WhatsApp both turn on the service by default.
 Apple also does not support read receipts on group messages, while the other two apps do.